apache/drill/contrib/storage-http/README.md

 WHERE org = 'apache'
 ```

 This query would replace the `org`in the URL with the value from the `WHERE` clause, in this case `apache`.

+#### Limitations on URL Parameters
+* Drill does not support combinations of parameters in queries.
+For instance, for the above example, you could not include `WHERE org='apache' OR org='linux'`
+* All URL parameter clauses must be equality only.
+*

 `requireTail`: Set to `true` if the query must contain an additional part of the service
 URL as a table name, `false` if the URL needs no additional suffix other than that